What to see in Italy: 9 landmarks to add to your itinerary

-This ancient Roman building was built twice.
+This ancient Roman building was actually built twice.
 The first time Marcus Agrippa, the son-in-law of Emperor Augustus, built it.
 But it was destroyed by fire.
 The second time Emperor Hadrian rebuilt it between 118 and 128 AD.
 And it's still standing to this day!

 The Pantheon is famous for its huge dome, the largest in the world for over a thousand years.
 The marble columns are beautiful too.
 Inside, many tiny details and decorations are impressive.